 In Focus: An ethereal exhibition pushing the boundaries of photography, porcelain and the display space itself

-Clare Twomey's new exhibition at the Harley Gallery in Nottinghamshire blurs the lines in a fascinating manner: where does the art stop and the gallery begin?
+Clare Twomey's new exhibition at the Harley Gallery in Nottinghamshire blurs the lines in a fascinating manner: where do the exhibits stop and the display space begin?
 Lilias Wigan paid a visit.

 Clare Twomey’s exhibition Half in Shadow: Half in Light, at the Harley Gallery in Welbeck forms part of The Grand Tour, a multi-venue partnership that highlights the art and cultural treasures of the Midlands.
 The artist has revived the tradition of the lithopane – a slither of porcelain, the decoration of which is seen when held to light, which became popular in 16th-century France – and has created an intimate series of monochrome photographic portraits of Welbeck Estate employees.